 4. Fixed Price Contracts

 One of the biggest financial advantages of modular construction is cost certainty.
 Traditional builds often suffer from delays and material price hikes that can send budgets spiralling.
-MIRA’s modular process allows us to offer fixed-price contracts in most scenarios, meaning you know the final cost from the start.
+MIRA’s modular process allows us to offer fixed-price contracts, meaning you know the final cost from the start.

 That peace of mind is invaluable, especially in unpredictable market conditions.

-Banks increasingly recognise the value and viability of modular homes, particularly when built to a high standard like ours.
-Financing is typically available through standard home loans, although progress payments may differ slightly from traditional builds.
+Financing is available through standard home loans, although progress payments may differ slightly from traditional builds.

 From a resale perspective, well-built modular homes retain their value just like conventional properties.
 In many cases, the speed of delivery and lower lifetime running costs make them a better long-term investment.